 Mondelez International Inc.: Request for Report on Recyclable Packaging

 Our iconic brands like Oreo and Chips Ahoy are increasingly packaged in flexible film or other plastic packaging, such as pouches, that are not recyclable.
-Using non-recyclable packaging when recyclable alternatives are available wastes valuable resources.
+A September 2017 cleanup of plastic waste in Manila Bay found pouches from our product Tang to be among the most frequently found waste packaging.
+Using non-recyclable packaging when recyclable alternatives are available wastes valuable resources and contributes to plastic pollution.
 Only 14% of plastic packaging is recycled.
 Billions of discarded plastic wrappers and pouches representing significant amounts of embedded energy are incinerated or lie buried in landfills.
-Many of these brands could be sold in recyclable fiber or plastic packaging.
+These products could be sold in recyclable packaging.

 Non-recyclable packaging is more likely to be littered and carried into waterways.
 In the marine environment, plastics break down into small indigestible particles that birds and marine mammals mistake for food, resulting in illness and death.
-A recent assessment of marine debris by a panel of the Global Environment Facility concluded that an underlying cause of debris entering oceans is “design and marketing of products internationally without appropriate regard to their environmental fate or ability to be recycled in the locations where sold…”
+An assessment of marine debris by the Global Environment Facility concluded that an underlying cause of debris entering oceans is “design and marketing of products internationally without appropriate regard to their environmental fate or ability to be recycled in the locations where sold…”

-If no actions are taken, oceans are expected to contain more plastic than fish by 2050!
-California spends nearly $500 million annually preventing trash, including packaging, from polluting beaches, rivers, and oceanfront.
+If no actions are taken, oceans are expected to contain more plastic than fish by 2050.
 Scientific studies suggest a synergistic effect between persistent toxic chemicals and plastic debris.
 Plastics absorb toxics such as dioxins from water and transfer them to the marine food web and potentially to human diets, increasing the risk of adverse effects to wildlife and humans.